prosyslab/unitcon/README.md

 ## Dependencies
 - Java 8
-- Python 3

 ## Build Unitcon
 ```
 $ ./setup.sh
 ```

-## Runnin Unitcon on a Example Program
+## Running Unitcon on a Example Program
 You can run Unitcon on the `Main` program inside the `test` directory by executing the following command.
 Suppose the target location is line **11** in [Main.java](test/Main/Main.java#L11).
 ```sh